 This is post #1 of our series on recruiting.
 Below, we’ll touch upon the main components of the consulting job search and what we believe are the key do’s and key don’ts.
-Feel free to post comments below or email us with any questions and followups.
-We want to thank our readers for making these first 2 weeks of blogging a very interesting time – blogging is a 2-way street where the writer learns as much as the readers.
+Feel free to post comments below or email us with any questions and follow-ups.

 Now, on to RECRUITING.
 The key components are:

-Note that each of these sections is worth a long post alone (similar to our first post, Management Consulting and the Consulting Industry 101).
+Note that each of these sections is worth a long post alone (similar to a different post, Management Consulting and the Consulting Industry 101).
 This is a Cliffs Notes version for now.

 #1 Company presentations/mixers/information sessions